-If you understand how to look, however, you can find a whole new market of budget-friendly real estate.
+If you understand how to look, though, you can discover an entire new market of economical real estate.
 That’s why I’ve assembled this guide on how to find foreclosure listings– so that your next house hunt can be an informed one.

 What Is a Foreclosure or Bank Owned Home?

-If you aren’t 100% positive about what a foreclosure is or why they are more cost effective, let me clear it up for you actually quick.
+If you aren’t 100% sure about what a foreclosure is or why they are more economical, let me clear it up for you truly quick.

 Nearby Towns and CitiesRM of Mountain View No. 318